michaelklishin/neocons/README.md

 ## Documentation & Examples

-Neocons is a very young project and until 1.0 is released and documentation guides are written, it may be challenging to use for anyone except the author.
+Neocons is a young project and until 1.0 is released and documentation guides are written, it may be challenging to use for anyone except the author.
 For code examples, see our test suite.

-Once the library matures, we will update this document.
+Once documentation site is up, we will update this document.

 ## Community